The total number of cases in the GLP-1 MDL grew to 1,443.

 - U.S. Food and Drug Administration

-Ozempic has been connected to a variety of health risks.
-Many of the most serious conditions are not listed on the drug’s warning label.
+Experts have linked Ozempic to a variety of health risks.
+The drug makers don’t list many of the most serious conditions on the drug’s warning label.
 Health issues related to Ozempic include intestinal blockages, gastroenteritis and stomach paralysis/gastroparesis.

 The FDA is currently investigating reports of these health issues filed through its FDA Adverse Event Reporting System (FAERS).
 FAERS allows people to report product issues directly to the agency.